Fallen-Breath/yamlang/README.md

     // When not set, it will use inputDir as the fallback value outputDir = 'assets/mymod/jsonlang'

+    // The file name pattern of the language files in yaml
-    // If the yaml language files ends with ".yaml" instead of ".yml" targetFilePattern = '*.yaml'
+    // You can use it, if e.g. the yaml language files ends with ".yaml" instead of ".yml",
+    // Default value: "*.yml"
+    targetFilePattern = '*.yaml'

     // Should the original yaml language files be preserved after the conversion